slatedocs/slate/source/includes/_websocket_api.md

 The ticker channel provides price change data for the last 24 hrs (rolling window).
 It is published every 5 seconds.

 On subscribing to **v2/ticker** channel, socket server will emit messages with type 'ticker' in response.
-To receive updates on all the contracts, pass ***["all"]***  in symbols.
+To receive updates on all the contracts, pass ***"all"*** in the symbols list in this format: `{ "symbols": ["all"] }`.
+To receive updates on a specific contract type, pass contract type in the symbols list.
+For example, to receive updates for put options and futures, refer this: `{"symbols": ["put_options", "futures"]}`.

 By default, no updates are sent.

 > Ticker Sample